 Instead of Catholics and Protestants, this book gave us people who could transform into animals and those who could not.
 It was ridiculous but funny and the authors cleverly wove in historical details and sayings attributing them to the characters.

 Louise Le Blanche is a witch, Reid Diggory is a witch hunter, but when they are forced to be married Lou has to keep her identity a secret and try not to fall for her handsome husband.
+Could you ask for anything more from enemies-to-lovers books?

 For more books like these, check out our list of Historical Fantasy Books

-I’m not the resident fantasy girl, but HOLY YES BATMAN.
+I’m not the resident YA fantasy girl, but HOLY YES BATMAN.
 This story of a bad-ass female pirate was incredible.
 Normally, I only like fantasies if they have a strong romantic element.
 But in Fable, I found myself drawn in by our namesake character and the vivid world description.

-Well done, Reese with this pick
+Well done, Reese with this sailing novel

 I loved this unique Peter Pan story that had me thinking about the true meaning of Neverland and the stories of the lost boys.
 Wendy Darling and her parents have never been able to move on after her brothers disappeared mysteriously five years ago.